gabrielcsapo/gabrielcsapo.com/posts/2022-01-28-fritzing-esp32-s2/2022-01-28-fritzing-esp32-s2.md

 <!-- truncate -->

-If you are interested in downloading it please visit [https://github.com/gabrielcsapo/gabrielcsapo.com/blob/main/fritzing-parts/ESP32-S2-DevKit.fzpz](https://github.com/gabrielcsapo/gabrielcsapo.com/blob/main/fritzing-parts/ESP32-S2-DevKit.fzpz)!
+If you are interested in downloading it [click here!](../files/fritzing-parts/ESP32-S2-DevKit.fzpz)!
 Happy Fritzing!